Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

 On the other hand, one could restrict Question \ref{Q:PB} to $i=0$.
 Over $\Q$, isotopy classes are given by trivalent trees modulo the Jacobi relation \cite{Songhafouo-Turchin:Forum}.
-Our work in \cite{KKV:Primitive} shows that graphing realizes a proper subspace of these groups, though we did not check that our identification in terms of trees agrees with that of \cite{Songhafouo-Turchin:Forum}.
+Our previous joint work \cite{KKV:Primitive} shows that graphing realizes a proper subspace of these groups, though we did not check that our identification in terms of trees agrees with that of \cite{Songhafouo-Turchin:Forum}.
 Here we conjecture that all elements of $\pi_0\mathcal{L}_{m \cdot p}^n \otimes \Q$ can be obtained by graphing elements of $\pi_i\Omega^p \Conf(q, \R^{n-p})$ and joining components.
 Over $\Z$, isotopy classes are less tractable, but perhaps our question can be answered without a full description of these groups.
-It would also be interesting to compare any progress on this question to the work of Kosanovi\'c \cite{Kosanovic:arXiv2020} on realizing isotopy classes of knots via gropes.
+It would also be interesting to compare any progress on this question to the work of Kosanovi\'c on realizing isotopy classes of knots via graspers \cite{Kosanovic:Graspers}.

-One could also try to build $m$-component links out of links with fewer than $m$ components.
-The simplest such map is an inclusion that is a section to a restriction like the map \eqref{Eq:LinksToKnotsFibn}.
-One calls an element in the image of such an inclusion a split link.
+In contrast to joining components of braids, one can also build $m$-component links out of links with fewer than $m$ components.
+One type of such map is given by the inclusion maps $\iota_S$ from Definition \ref{D:Inclusion}.
+In the classical setting where $p_1= \dots =p_m=1$ and $n=3$, an element in $\im (\iota_S\oplus \iota_T)$ for some proper, nonempty $S\subset \{1,\dots,m\}$ with $T := \{1,\dots, m\}-S$, is called a split link.
+For $m=2$ or $3$, Theorems \ref{T:GraphingDim>1} and \ref{T:Knots} (c) implement the decompositions \eqref{Eq:IntKerPlusSumIm} and \eqref{Eq:pi_iLpqNDecomp2} in terms of split links, and the latter further decomposes the first summand in terms of braids and another type of link.
+Our methods may extend to arbitrary $p_1, \dots, p_m$, though we focused on equidimensional source manifolds for simplicity.

 Another map that increases the number of components is cabling, where parallel components are added to a knot.
-Clearly such maps cannot produce braids out of knots.
-In the classical case, it is not hard to construct a link that is neither split, nor a cable, nor a braid.
-In higher dimensions, one could consider families of links obtained by split links, cables, and braids, where these classes no longer form distinct components but subspaces.
+We omit a precise space-level definition of a cabling map.
+Clearly such a map, like the inclusion maps, cannot produce braids out of knots, and in the classical case, there are links that are neither split, nor cables, nor braids.
+Thus it is too much to ask for a decomposition in terms of just split links and cables.
+Batelier and Ducoulombier \cite{Batelier-Ducoulombier} used the Swiss cheese operad to decmopose the space of 2-component long links in $\R^3$ in terms of cables, split links, braids, and a remaining subspace, extending our previous work on 2-component long links \cite{Burke-K:2015, BBK:2015}.
+In higher dimensions, one could consider families of links obtained by split links, cables, and pure braids, where these classes no longer form distinct components but instead subspaces.

+\begin{question} Is there a systematic decomposition of the space of links $\mathcal{L}_{p_1, \dots, p_m}^n$, $n \geq 4$, in terms of the following: pure braids, split links, cables, and/or the results of graphing them and (in the case of pure braids) joining their components? \end{question}